Petroleum industry in Iran: The era of international control, 1901–1979

-Beginning in the late 1950s, many of Iran's international oil agreements did not produce the expected outcomes; even those oil companies that managed to extract oil in their designated areas contributed very little to the country's total oil production.
+Beginning in the late 1950s, many of Iran's international oil agreements did not produce the expected outcomes.
+Even those oil companies that managed to extract oil in their designated areas contributed very little to the country's total oil production.
 By the time of the Islamic Revolution of 1978–79, the five largest international companies that had agreements with the NIOC accounted for only 10.4 percent of total oil production.
 During this period, Iran's oil industry remained disconnected from other industries, particularly manufacturing.
 This separation promoted inefficiencies in the country's overall industrial economy.

 In 1973, at a time when Iran was the second-largest oil exporter in the world and the Arab–Israeli War of October 6–25 was pressurizing the price of oil, the Shah of Iran told the New York Times, "Of course the world price of oil is going to rise. ...
 Certainly!
 And how ...; You [Western nations] increased the price of wheat you sell us by 300%, and the same for sugar and cement ...; You buy our crude oil and sell it back to us, refined as petrochemicals, at a hundred times the price you've paid to us ...; It's only fair that, from now on, you should pay more for oil.
 Let's say ten times more."

 The era of nationalized oil, 1979–present

 Isolation and stagnation under Khomeini

-Following the Revolution, the NIOC took control of Iran's petroleum industry and canceled Iran's international oil agreements.
-In 1980 the exploration, production, sale, and export of oil were delegated to the Ministry of Petroleum.
+Following the 1979 Revolution, the NIOC took control of Iran's petroleum industry and canceled Iran's international oil agreements.
+In 1980, the exploration, production, sale, and export of oil were delegated to the Ministry of Petroleum.
 Initially Iran's post-revolutionary oil policy was based on foreign currency requirements and the long-term preservation of the natural resource.
-Following the Iran–Iraq War, however, this policy was replaced by a more aggressive approach: maximizing exports and accelerating economic growth.
+Following the Iran–Iraq War, this policy was replaced by a more aggressive approach: maximizing exports and accelerating economic growth.
 From 1979 until 1998, Iran did not sign any oil agreements with foreign oil companies.